Eluinhost/TeamspeakAuth/docs/UPDATE.md

 To switch to another release branch run `git fetch` followed by `git checkout releases/1.1.0` replacing 'releases/1.1.0` with the release branch you want to use

-`grunt clean` - Clean all the third party libraries/dependencies as well as the entire cache
+`grunt clean` - Clean all the third party libraries/dependencies

 Follow the install instructions again